scipy/scipy.org/README.txt

     $ cd www
     $ make html

-To build and upload the site (requires ssh access to www.scipy.org).
+To build and upload the site (requires ssh access to www.scipy.org, and if you're on macOS then upgrade rsync with Homebrew first):

     $ make upload USERNAME=myusername